SaenkoDmitry/go-training/README.md

-## project with useful materials for developers
+## project with useful materials for go developers